aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/workflow-efficiency/04-password-reset-request.md

 ### 2. Canned Response and KB Reference Screenshot

-The initial acknowledgement was inserted using a reusable canned response.

 Ticket showing the password reset request, the initial acknowledgement inserted as a reusable canned response and the KB article reference.

-Internal note documented:

 ```text
 Referenced KB article: How to Request a Password Reset.